aspose-pdf/Aspose.PDF-Documentation/net/plugins/html/_index.md

 ---
-title: Using Aspose.Pdf HTML plugin (.NET version)
+title: Using Aspose.PDF HTML plugin (.NET version)
 type: docs
-weight: 20
+weight: 60
 url: /net/plugins/html/
 description: How to Convert PDF Files to and from HTML Files using Aspose.PDF PdfHtml Plugin
 lastmod: "2024-01-24"